-It’s hard to find a job that fits your lazy lifestyle.
+It’s hard to find a job that fits a lazy lifestyle.

-You don’t want to spend all day at work, but you also don’t want to spend all day watching Netflix at home not making any money.
+You don’t aspire to spend all day working, but equally, you don’t wish to while away the hours watching Netflix at home without making any money.

 Imagine never having to wake up early again or slave away at a job you don’t care about.
 That’s why the ideal jobs for lazy people are ones where you can work from home and set your own hours.

-I’m going to share 10 of the best jobs for lazy people to help you find something that’s perfect for you!
+I’m going to share the best jobs for lazy people to help you find something that’s perfect for you!

 Making Money Tips for Lazy People

 Don’t listen to anyone who tells you that making more money is impossible.
 It’s not when you are determined!
-You can make $200 a day if you really wanted to.
+You can make $200 a day if you really want to.

 It seems obvious, but the first step to making money is finding something you’re passionate about.
 If you don’t care about what you’re doing, you’re not going to stick it through to see the fruits of your labor.